Serbian Citizenship Through Ancestry — No Residency Required

 - You have at least one parent who is or was a Serbian citizen

-- You have a grandparent who was born in Serbia or held Serbian citizenship
+- You have a grandparent born in Serbia or who held Serbian citizenship

 - Your Serbian ancestor emigrated without formally renouncing citizenship